 His most recent work has opened a new phase, and scale, in understanding synapses with the first synaptome maps of the brain.
 Next-generation methods (SYNMAP) that enable single-synapse resolution molecular mapping across the whole mouse brain and extensive regions of the human brain have revealed the molecular and morphological features of a billion synapses.
 This has already uncovered unprecedented spatiotemporal synapse diversity organised into an architecture that correlates with the structural and functional connectomes, and shown how mutations reorganise these synaptome maps; for example, by detecting vulnerable synapse subtypes and synapse loss in Alzheimer’s disease.
 This innovative technology has huge potential to help characterise how the brain changes during normal development, including in specific cell types, and with degeneration, facilitating novel pathways to diagnosis and therapy.

-The FENS EJN Award is sponsored by Wiley (publisher of EJN) and will be presented to Prof. Grant at the FENS Forum 2020 in Glasgow (11 – 15 July 2020).
+The FENS EJN Award is sponsored by Wiley (publisher of EJN) and was presented to Prof. Grant at the FENS Forum 2020 (11 – 15 July 2020).